ragaire/simfphys-car-dealer/README.md

+# a word of caution

+This was made spontaneously BUT not competently.
+It is thrown together in a fashion of "whatever came to my brain first and next" expect repeated functions & bad practises

 # simfphys-car-dealer
 a simple (sandbox esque) car dealer for simfphys ONLY .
 Does NOT support anything other than simfphys. it will NOT spawn any other cars .